 The solution came in the form of visualisation techniques used in the video game industry.

-An interdisciplinary research group at Abertay University combined their expertise in environmental sustainability and decision making and computer games technology.
+An interdisciplinary research group at Abertay University combined its expertise in environmental sustainability, decision making and computer games technology.
 The outcome was a simulation of the urban environment at the waterfront, drawing on the technologies used in the computer game industry.

 The 3D interface – similar to an urban environment in a video game – is fully interactive and enables stakeholders to vary the level of detail to focus on specific impacts.

 The interdisciplinary approach to research was key to the innovation.
-“This project would not have been possible if were not for the convergence of sustainability and decision making expertise together with simulation and visualisation techniques based on computer games technology.” said Dr Ruth Falconer, Senior Lecturer in Simulation and Visualisation at Abertay’s internationally acclaimed School of Arts, Media and Computer Games.
+“This project would not have been possible if were not for the convergence of sustainability and decision making expertise together with simulation and visualisation techniques based on computer games technology,” said Dr Ruth Falconer, Senior Lecturer in Simulation and Visualisation at Abertay’s internationally acclaimed School of Design and Informatics.

 The technology has proved so effective that it has now been adapted to suit a range of other contexts including water treatment technologies, landscaping projects, building information modelling and heat loss and gain.